Disclaimer: This is sponsored content. All opinions and views are of Dr. Kells' Weight Loss and does not reflect the same of KOAA.

 Dr. Kells says, “We are in a perfect storm for weight gain.
 I am not meant for social isolation to sit in my house with my adult children home with me all day.”

 The struggle to lose weight is one that Dr. Kells knows personally.
 (Your Healthy Family: Dr. Kristen Kells’ weight loss journey) She says, “I face many of the same challenges myself, but if we can have that conversation now that this (pandemic) is really going on and what do I do?
 What am I in charge of?
 What can I control?
 The first thing we can control is becoming a critical thinker.”

 What does it mean to be a critical thinker?
 Dr. Kells says, don't fall for fads or habits that have failed you in the past.
 “Don't buy the hype or the claims.
 The FDA and FTC are cracking down on claims of a magic cure for this, and a COVID magic bullet to make you lose 30 pounds overnight.
 Be a critical thinker and get really clear on, what do I want for my health.
 That's where I would say we need to start.”

 In a world where so much feels out of our control, Dr. Kells chooses to focus on the fact that the only thing we really can control is ourselves.
 “Our health has gone from the periphery to now I know I need to take care of myself.
 It’s at the center of the conversation right now, and in some ways I believe we can use that as an opportunity as a society, to say, ‘Yeah, let's take care of ourselves, it’s bad right now and it’s important to know there's no judgment for those people who are struggling.”

-If you are interested in learning more about Kells’ Weight Loss Center, and Dr. Kells' unique wellness program you can visit them on Facebook, or go directly to their webpage (HERE) or give them a call in Colorado Springs at 719-259-0773.
+If you are interested in learning more about Kells’ Weight Loss Center, and Dr. Kells' unique wellness program you can visit them on Facebook, go directly to their webpage (HERE), or give them a call in Colorado Springs at 719-259-0773.